North-Country-Chapel/streamspot/README.md

 # Streamspot

+**streamspot_rename.py** logs into mystreamspot.com and renames the archive videos based on the titles of the Wordpress posts.
+Uses Outlook graph API and Wordpress API.

 **streamspot_getviewers.py** logs in to mystreamspot.com and pulls the newest unique-viewer analytics CSV file.
 Except on Mondays where it pulls the newest and second-newest because there are two Sunday videos.
 Create a cronjob/task scheduler to make it fully hands-off.
 Downloads the file to the folder the script is in.
 Now includes grabbing email verification link. ~~Outlook Desktop must be open for this to work.~~  Email verification with GraphAPI so Outlook Desktop is not needed.

 **streamspot_delete_archives.py** logs into mystreamspot.com and deletes any expired archives so they aren't taking up Current Storage space.
 Now includes email verification link.

 **streamspot_add_schedule.py** ~~logs into mystreamspot.com and fills in the form to add a broadcast.
 Because if you don't have the premium and want facebook integration you can't do recurring broadcasts.
 That gets old after a year or so.
-According to [XKCD](https://xkcd.com/1205) I'm saving 21 hours over the next five years.~~  Leveled up, no longer necessary
+According to [XKCD](https://xkcd.com/1205) I'm saving 21 hours over the next five years.~~  Leveled up, no longer necessary.